-Thingvellir National Park was the location of Arya's and Sandor Clegane's journey and the fight between Brienne and the Hound in the fourth season.
-The pass to the impregnable Eyrie is actually a rift between the tectonic plates.
+Thingvellir National Park was the location for Arya's and Sandor Clegane's journey, and the fight between Brienne and the Hound in the fourth season.
+The pass to the impregnable Eyrie was filmed at the rift between the tectonic plates.
 If you visit the Golden Circle sights in Iceland you can actually walk through this area and see these places close-up for yourself!

 Oh, and did you know that the Mountain is played by an Icelandic actor?
-Or that the band playing in Joffrey’s wedding was actually Sigur Rós, a famous Icelandic band?
+Or that the band playing at Joffrey’s wedding was actually Sigur Rós, a famous Icelandic band?

 Kirkjufell is one of the most photographed mountains in Iceland.
-It appears for a second in episode 5 of the sixth season, when the Children of the Forest created the first White Walker.
-The mountain can be seen again in season seven, where the Hound describes it as a mountain that looks like an arrowhead.
+It appears for a second in episode five of the sixth season, when the Children of the Forest created the first White Walker.
+The mountain can be seen again in season seven, when the Hound describes it as a mountain that looks like an arrowhead.

 Fast & Furious 8 (2017)

 This newest episode of the Fast and Furious action franchise was partly shot in Iceland.
-An epic car chase scene takes place on the frozen Mývatn lake in the north of Iceland, where even a Russian submarine joins the chase by blasting through the ice!
+The epic car chase scene on the frozen lake was filmed at Lake Mývatn in the north of Iceland, a Russian submarine even joins in the exciting chase when it blasts through the ice!

-The exact location of the setup was at Skútustaðir, a tiny hamlet at the south end of the lake.
-There are also glimpses of a shootout in Akranes, a small village not far from Reykjavík, West Iceland.
+The exact shooting location was at Skútustaðir, a tiny hamlet at the southern end of the lake.
+There are also glimpses of a shootout which was shot in Akranes, a small village in West Iceland not far from Reykjavík.